 What is Osteopathy?

-- Massage – to release and relax muscles;
+- Massage – to release and relax muscles

-- Stretching stiff joints – to improve mobility and function;
+- Stretching stiff joints – to improve mobility and function

 - High-velocity thrusts – short, sharp movements to the spine, which produce a clicking noise similar to cracking your knuckles

-You may receive advice on self-help and exercise to aid your recovery and thereby prevent symptoms returning or getting worse.
+You may receive advice on self-help and exercise to aid your recovery and thereby prevent symptoms from returning or getting worse.

-During your first session, you will discuss your symptoms, your general health and any other medical care you are receiving.
 The therapist will use their hands to find areas of weakness, soreness or restriction.
 With your consent, you may need to remove some clothing to allow for examination.